cap-js/docs/about/index.md

 The _Cloud Application Programming Model_ (CAP) is a framework of languages, libraries, and tools for building *enterprise-grade* cloud applications.
 It guides developers along a *golden path* of **proven best practices**, which are **served out of the box** by generic providers cloud-natively, thereby relieving application developers from tedious recurring tasks.

-In effect, CAP-based projects benefit from a primary **focus on domain**, with close collaboration of developers and domain experts, **rapid development** at **minimized costs**, as well as **avoiding technical depts** by eliminating exposure to, and lock-ins to volatile low-level technologies.
+In effect, CAP-based projects benefit from a primary **focus on domain**, with close collaboration of developers and domain experts, **rapid development** at **minimized costs**, as well as **avoiding technical debts** by eliminating exposure to, and lock-ins to volatile low-level technologies.